Timber and the uses of wood

 Softwoods come from coniferous trees such as pine, fir, spruce and larch.
 These trees take around 40 years to grow before they are ready to harvest.

 Hardwoods come from broadleaved trees such as oak, ash and beech.
-These trees take much longer to grow, up to 150 years before they are ready to harvest.
+These trees take much longer to grow; it can be up to 150 years before they are ready to harvest.

 timber stack close up to show tree rings of a trunk